 Let’s start with a topology:

-On the left side we have a computer on our LAN with the IP address 192.168.1.1 connected to a router.
-From our ISP we got the IP address 220.127.116.11 and there’s a server on the Internet using IP address 18.104.22.168.
-If our computer send something to the server what would be the source and destination IP address of the IP packet it will send?
+On the left side, we have a computer on our LAN with the IP address 192.168.1.1 connected to a router.
+From our ISP, we got the IP address 220.127.116.11, and there’s a server on the Internet using IP address 18.104.22.168.
+If our computer sends something to the server what would be the source and destination IP address of the IP packet, it will send?

 Is there anything wrong with this example?
 No, it’s perfectly fine except for one detail…the IP address of the computer and the IP address on the router are private IP addresses.
 Private IP addresses are meant for our LANs and public IP addresses are for the Internet.

-This time we are going to configure NAT (Network Address Translation) and see what the difference is…
+This time we will configure NAT (Network Address Translation) and see what the difference is…